© Unofficial Royalty 2024

 July 16, 1946 – Death of Charlotte of Schaumburg-Lippe, Queen of Württemberg, 2nd wife of King Wilhelm II of Württemberg, at Schloss Bebenhausen, in Bebenhausen, Baden-Württemberg, Germany; buried in the Old Cemetery on the grounds of Ludwigsburg Palace in Ludwigsburg, Baden-Württemberg, Germany

 At the end of World War I, when the German monarchies all came to an end, Charlotte’s husband King Wilhelm II of Württemberg negotiated with the new German state to ensure that he and his wife would receive an annual income, as well as a residence for life, Schloss Bebenhausen.
 The two retired to Bebenhausen, now in the German state of Baden-Württemberg. where Wilhelm died in 1921.
 Queen Charlotte remained there, going by the title Duchess of Württemberg, for another 25 years.
 Two years before her death, Charlotte suffered a stroke that confined her to a wheelchair.
-In addition to having been the last Queen of Württembeg, Charlotte held the distinction of being the last living Queen from any of the German states.
+In addition to being the last Queen of Württembeg, Charlotte was also the last living Queen from any of the German states.

 Unofficial Royalty: Charlotte of Schaumburg-Lippe, Queen of Württemberg